Brown Line (Pittsburgh): History

 As of February 2021, The Port Authority's newly released 25-year plan includes the possibility of reviving service on the Allentown line due to continuing growth of the neighborhood.

+In February 2025, the tracks temporarily reopened for Red and Blue line trains at all times and the Silver line on weekends due to the Mount Washington tunnel closure, with one temporary intermediate stop at Warrington + Allen.

 Route

 The Brown Line was much shorter and ran less frequently than the Red and Blue Lines.
 It provided service to the Allentown neighborhood of Pittsburgh, Pennsylvania, where dense housing and the hilly terrain make automobile transportation difficult—some area streets cannot be used at all during the winter.
 The route began at South Hills Junction, climbing upwards to Haberman and East Warrington Avenue.
 It continued along Warrington in an easterly direction until turning left onto Arlington Avenue, where it followed the sharply curving street northwards, over the shoulder of Mount Washington.
-At the intersection of McArdle Roadway it swung onto private right-of-way to reach the Panhandle Bridge (also used by the Red and Blue Lines) to cross the Monongahela River and gain entry to downtown, stopping at First Avenue, Steel Plaza, Wood Street, and Gateway Center.
+At the intersection of McArdle Roadway, it swung onto private right-of-way to reach the Panhandle Bridge (also used by the Red and Blue Lines) to cross the Monongahela River and gain entry to downtown, stopping at First Avenue, Steel Plaza, and Wood Street.
 The entire line operated within the city of Pittsburgh.